Adjust text size

 During 1983, Korwa Division of HAL in District Sultanpur (U.P.) was established for manufacture of Inertial Navigation System (INS), Head Up Display and Weapon Aiming Computer (HUDWAC), Combined Map and Electronics Display (COMED), Laser Ranger and Marked Target Seeker (LRMTS), Auto Stabiliser and Flight Data Recorder for Jaguar and similar advanced systems for MiG-27M.

-In order to capture the growing market in the industrial gas turbine engines, a new Division called the Industrial & Marine Gas Turbine Division, was formed in 1998.
-Currently the Division is undertaking Repair and Overhaul work related with Industrial Avon Engines and Industrial 501K and 571K series.
-In addition, manufacture of LM 2500 engine is also being undertaken.
+In order to capture the growing market in the industrial gas turbine engines, a new Division called the Industrial & Marine Gas Turbine Division was formed in 1998.
+The LM-2500 marine gas turbine engine, a 20 MW aero derivative, is being produced and overhauled in the Division, under license.
+The Division also undertakes Repair and overhaul of Industrial Avon and Allison engines.
 The Division is doing the overhaul of various existing gas turbines in the country, thus providing cost-effective services to users such as ONGC, GAIL, TNEB, RSEB etc., for upkeep of their gas turbine.

-With the signing of agreement with Russian partners to take up licence manufacture of SUKHOI 30 MKI Aircraft the Nasik Division which had been engaged in manufacture & overhaul of MiG series Aircraft, had to be expanded.
-Accordingly it was decided in February, 2002 to have two Divisions at Nasik i.e. Aircraft Manufacturing Division for Su-30 MKI production and Aircraft Overhaul Division for overhaul and upgrade of existing MiG Series aircraft.
+With the signing of an agreement with Russian partners to take up licence manufacture of SUKHOI 30 MKI Aircraft, Nasik Division, which had been engaged in manufacture & overhaul of MiG series Aircraft, had to be expanded.
+Accordingly, it was decided in February, 2002 to have two Divisions at Nasik i.e. Aircraft Manufacturing Division for Su-30 MKI production and Aircraft Overhaul Division for overhaul and upgrade of MiG Series aircraft.

-Consequent on decision to manufacture AL 31 FP Engine for SU 30 MK1 Aircraft, under licence from Russian Manufacturer, it was decided to establish a new Division at Koraput to take up the project in February, 2002.
-The project activities under the new Division have accordingly commenced.
+Consequent on decision to manufacture AL 31 FP Engine for SU 30 MK1 Aircraft under licence from Russian Manufacturer, it was decided to establish a new Division at Koraput to take up the project in February, 2002.
+The project activities under the new Division had accordingly commenced.

-In order to facilitate Helicopter Division to dedicate itself exclusively for ALH manufacture and related activities, the manufacturing and repair / overhaul activities of Chetak and Cheetah helicopters and their variants were transferred to the Barrackpore Branch Factory and Barrackpore Division was formed and a new MRO Division created to carry out ALH Overhaul activities in 2006.
+In order to facilitate Helicopter Division, Bangalore to dedicate itself exclusively for ALH manufacture and related activities, the manufacturing and repair / overhaul activities of Chetak and Cheetah helicopters and their variants were transferred to the Barrackpore unit.
+A new MRO Division was created at Bangalore to carry out ALH Overhaul activities in 2006.

 Composites material is being used extensively in aircraft manufacturing for its low weight.
 A new Aircraft Composite Division (ACD) was formed in Mar 2007 with a dedicated manufacturing facility for composite materials for in-house projects such as ALH, LCA etc.